Coexisting with Local Communities | Society (S) | Sustainability | Tsubaki Group

 Tsubakimoto Automotive (Thailand) Co., Ltd. (TAT)

 Tsubaki Automotive (Thailand) Co., Ltd. (TAT) began mangrove-planting activities in 2008.
 With the expansion of business, the number of employees who volunteer each year has been growing, and in FY 2020 we planted some 2,800 trees.
-Over the course of 12 years, we have planted a total of 32,753 trees, which equates to a carbon dioxide reduction of 408.31 metric tons.
+Over 12 years, we have planted a total of 32,753 trees, which equates to a reduction of 408.31 metric tons of CO2.
 These steady and continuous activities contribute to global warming countermeasures.

 We have been expanding our CSR activities across the board, not just these mangrove-planting activities, but also conservation activities for wild animals (salt and nutrient supplementation activities) as well as selling recycled goods brought in by employees and donating the proceeds to elementary schools.